Step by Step Guide to Become a Stock Broker in India

 Reconnaissance of New Clients

 If the stockbroker works for a brokerage business or is an individual stockbroker, one of his responsibilities is to find new clients who are willing to invest in the stock and securities market.
-For this, you’ll need to create and distribute business cards, attend business meetings, make phone calls and convince more individuals to hire you as a stockbroker.
+For this, you’ll need to create and distribute business cards, attend business meetings, make phone calls, and convince more individuals to hire you as a stockbroker.
 A stockbroker’s income is directly proportional to the number of clients they have on their books.

 Client Accounts Management